liaoweiduo/continual-learning-baselines/rebuttal.md

 >    | deep l2p++    | 89.90 ± 3.35 | 60.68 ± 2.04 | 46.54 ± 2.55 | 52.68 | 49.22 ± 2.33 | 82.78 ± 1.38 | 61.73 | 56.85 |
 >    | FT_Classifier | 89.07 ± 3.98 | 60.62 ± 1.97 | 46.78 ± 2.69 | 52.81 | 48.96 ± 2.25 | 83.44 ± 1.36 | 61.71 | 56.91 |
 >
 >  - These prompt-based methods utilize a pretrained backbone and learn to extract knowledge from the backbone by prompting.
-It is clear that these pretrained methods has better Acon and better Hr than the methods we reported in the main text.
-However, Hn does not outperformed and even is worse than the methods we reported in the main text, which indicates that **the good test accuracy comes from the strong pretrained backbone but the compositionality is not better**.
+It is clear that these pretrained methods has better **Acon** and better **Hr** than the methods we reported in the main text.
+However, **Hn** does not outperformed and even is worse than the methods we reported in the main text, which indicates that **the good test accuracy comes from the strong pretrained backbone, however, the compositionality is not better**.
 >
->  - Further, the good ''noc'' shows that they have potentially seen these concepts before (those from-scratch learning methods reported in our paper generally have poor ''noc'' performance).
+>  - Further, the good **noc** shows that they have potentially seen these concepts before (those from-scratch learning methods reported in our paper generally have poor **noc** performance).
 >
->    - Thus, we claim that **the pretrained backbone may potentially see the labels for testing before** which is unfair to those from-scratch learning methods (baselines I used in our experiments).
+>    - Thus, we claim that **the pretrained backbone may potentially see the labels for testing before which is unfair** to those from-scratch learning methods (baselines I used in our experiments).

 ### Q6: Provide more justification on the claim "forgetting is not as suffered as that in the class-IL setting on CGQA (Line 244-245)".
 >